Flying with Children

 Cosco Scenera NEXT: 5-40 lbs.
 RF, 22-40 lbs.
 FF.
 It weighs just 7 lbs. (lighter than some infant seats!) and installs very easily both rear- and forward-facing.
 It’s a short seat so it will fit nicely RF on the plane and in small rental cars.
 It must be used RF until at least age 2 and even fits newborns well.
 The Cons?
 It’s a small seat, so kiddos will outgrow it quickly and some parents will see the age requirement of rear-facing until age 2 as a disadvantage (even though we see it as a bare bones minimum around here).

 Combi Coccoro: 3-33 lbs.
 RF, 20-40 lbs.
 FF.
 The Coccoro is small and light at 11 lbs., which makes it ideal for travel.
 Because it’s short, like the Scenera NEXT, it will fit nicely rear-facing on an airplane seat.
 It’s a feature-rich convertible that acts somewhat like an infant seat because of its size and the way it installs.
 The downsides?
-It’s a small seat, so kids will outgrow it quickly and the price tag puts it around $200.
+It’s a small seat, so kids will outgrow it quickly and it can be complex to install in a vehicle.
+Plus the price tag is around $200 which is a lot for a travel seat that is hardly bigger than many infant seats.

 Evenflo SureRide: 5-40 lbs.
 RF, 22-65 lbs.
 FF.
 It weighs only 9.7 lbs. and will fit newborns well too.
 The SureRide is also narrow and is a very tall seat; so tall, in fact, that this convertible is often recommended for preschoolers instead of a combination seat that converts to a booster.
 Because of its height, it won’t be able to be reclined all the way unless you’re flying in first class, but it’s still a great travel seat.
 Its Cons?
 It has only one recline angle for rear-facing, so in small rental vehicles, be ready to eat the dashboard.